 Taken from the original post at Dropzone dot com, the website for skydivers, this report is from Robert Blevins, co-founder and managing editor for Adventure Books of Seattle.

-1) In late November of last year, Adventure Books of Seattle staff and myself personally, were asked to help organize a replacement for the now-defunct Ariel Store DB Cooper Days party.
+1) In late November of last year, Adventure Books of Seattle staff were asked to help organize a replacement for the now-defunct Ariel Store DB Cooper Days party.

-3) Brunberg insisted that ALL people connected to the Cooper case somehow should be included in the program for this event, and AB staff agreed to this as well.
+3) Brunberg insisted that ALL people connected to the Cooper case should be included in the program for this event.

 (Below: A picture of the Mississippi Studios stage.
 The bar is an adjoining room.)

-4) After a little over two months, AB of Seattle arranged for the entire cast of the TV show Decoded to make an appearance, as well as a famous Hollywood actor who had been in a dozen successful films.
-This actor had also recently signed on board the production staff with a company dedicated to shooting the first-ever dramatic feature film on the hijacking.
+4) AB of Seattle arranged for the cast of the TV show Brad Meltzer’s Decoded to make an appearance, as well as a famous Hollywood actor who has appeared in a dozen successful films.
+He had recently come on board a production staff assigned to shoot the first dramatic feature film on the D. B. Cooper hijacking.

-5) Although the Decoded cast (Scott Rolle, Christine McKinley, and Buddy Levy) have been associated with the Cooper case on television, their main purpose was to appear for general fans of the show and not to concentrate on either suspect Kenny Christiansen, or the Cooper case itself.
-We knew their main draw with the public was because they still have many fans of the show, not just Cooper fans.
-The actor in question had many fans, especially younger folks, and would also be an excellent draw for the party.
+5) Although the Decoded cast (Scott Rolle, Christine McKinley, and Buddy Levy) have been associated with the Cooper case on television, their main desire was to appear for general fans of the show, and not so much the Cooper case itself.

-6) At some point, Brunberg and I discovered that Eric Ulis was planning on holding his next Cooper Convention on the same weekend as the new version of the Cooper Party.
-It was mutually decided that it would be better to invite Eric to host this program, and to ask him if he wanted to combine the Party with his Convention, so as not to create a conflict with Cooper fans, and generate as much interest (and attendance) as possible.
+6) Jim Brunberg and I discovered that Eric Ulis was planning on holding his next Cooper Convention on the same weekend as the new version of the Cooper Party.
+It was mutually decided it would be better to invite Eric to host this program, and ask him if he wanted to combine the Party with his Convention, so as not to create a conflict with Cooper fans, and generate as much interest (and attendance) as possible.

 10) It was agreed to approach Eric Ulis and ask him to not only host the event, but encourage him to combine his Cooper Con with the Cooper Party.
-Brunberg then asked Ulis to take the reins, and insisted he work in cooperation with the people who had done the groundwork and the planning.
-It was expected that Ulis would invite speakers from his first convention, and schedule them to speak as well.
-Brunberg also noted that he had received several ‘bad’ emails from certain people in Cooperland, and said he would NOT put up with this, and demanded that people work together, especially since HE was putting up one of the best venues in the Portland area at his own expense.
+Brunberg asked Ulis to take the reins, and insisted he work in cooperation with the people who had done the groundwork and the planning.

 12) Almost immediately, it became obvious that Eric Ulis had absolutely no intention of following up on his promise, and started ignoring the messages being sent to him regarding the event.
 After a few weeks, we finally had to tell the cast of Decoded and the kid actor/producer from Hollywood that the event was going nowhere.
 At the same time, Ulis began releasing a daily series of videos on the Cooper case, and refusing to respond to requests asking him to provide details on what he planned to do for the combination event.
 Eventually, AB of Seattle withdrew from the whole event, and our scheduled guests were informed.